JaimilModi/JaimilModi/README.md

 An experimental project exploring artificial intelligence concepts in frontend/backend integration.

 ### 🔐 [Login System (Educational)](https://jaimilmodi.github.io/login/)
 Simple and clean login/signup system using HTML/CSS/JS.
-Built for educational & demo purposes only — **not intended for production** use.
+> 🎓 *Built for educational & demo purposes only — not intended for production.*

 ---